 Why choose alternative financing?

-The alternative finance options you have at your disposal today are practically endless and can differ to your tastes depending on the timing and what state your business is currently in.
+The funding options you have at your disposal today are practically endless and can differ to your tastes depending on the timing and what state your business is currently in.
 So, stop worrying about your assets, as you won’t have to use them for collateral, and you won’t have to wait for months on end for a bank to approve your loan application.

-Different methods of alternative business finance
+Types of alternative business finance

-Short-term loans work just like longer ones, with the exception of your rate.
+Short-term business loans work just like longer ones, with the exception of your rate.
 Instead of an interest rate, you’ll likely be quoted with a ‘factor rate’ so you’ll need to calculate that cost in order to translate the APR.
-A short-term loan is a good alternative business finance option for businesses that need funding right away.
+A short-term loan is a good finance option for businesses that need funding right away.
 This is because you’ll typically receive your funding within a few days and be able to make the purchases your business needs to succeed very quickly.

 Merchant cash advance

 A merchant cash advance is all about your business’ credit card sales.
-In this case the lender will advance funds to you, which will in turn be paid back as you make daily credit card sales.
+In this case the lender will advance funds to you, which will in turn be paid back as you make daily debit card sales.
 A previously agreed percentage of your sales is paid back to your lender, meaning you’ll only begin to pay back your loan as you make money yourself.
 This can be a useful way of avoiding any nasty surprises other options can spring upon you; if your business is having a slow sales week, you won’t be paying as much back to your lender.